IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 <div class="sample-content">
     <article class="sample-column">
         <div class="tabbar-wrapper">
-            <p>The {Platform} `{GridName}` is used as a feature-rich control for displaying data in a tabular format quickly and easily.
+            <p>The {Platform} `Grid` is used as a feature-rich control for displaying data in a tabular format quickly and easily.
 Modern grids are complex and are usually packed with a set of features like data selection, excel style filtering, sorting, paging, templating, column moving, exporting to Excel and CSV, and more.</p>
         </div>
     </article>
     <article class="sample-column">